Rise to Success: Career Highlights of Arnold Schwarzenegger

 Loading Video...

-During the 2016–2017 TV season, Arnold Schwarzenegger hosted "The New Celebrity Apprentice", using phrases like "you're terminated" and "get to the choppa" from his iconic movie roles.
+During the 2016-2017 TV season, Schwarzenegger hosted "The New Celebrity Apprentice", using his famous quotes "you're terminated" and "get to the choppa" when firing contestants.

 Loading Video...

-In January 2017, Arnold Schwarzenegger reacted to Donald Trump's remarks via Instagram, suggesting they switch jobs.
+In January 2017, Arnold Schwarzenegger responded to Donald Trump's remarks via Instagram, suggesting they switch jobs.

-In March 2017, Arnold Schwarzenegger announced he would not return for another season of "The New Celebrity Apprentice" following repeated criticisms from Donald Trump.
+In March 2017, following repeated criticisms from Donald Trump, Schwarzenegger announced he would not return for another season on "The New Celebrity Apprentice".

 Loading Video...

-In April 2017, producer Chris Morgan stated that Universal had dropped "Conan the Conqueror", previously named "The Legend of Conan", although there was a possibility of a TV show.
+In April 2017, producer Chris Morgan stated that Universal had dropped the project "Conan the Conqueror", though there was a possibility of a TV show.

-On February 6, 2018, Amazon Studios announced they were developing a new series, "Outrider", with Arnold Schwarzenegger starring and executive producing.
-The series, a western-drama set in the Oklahoma Indian Territory, was never completed.
+On February 6, 2018, Amazon Studios announced they were developing a new series, "Outrider", with Schwarzenegger starring and executive producing.
+However, the series was never completed.

 Loading Video...